Drayton Parslow Parish Council

 The village, with its 614 inhabitants (2011 census) is situated approximately ten miles from Aylesbury, Milton Keynes and Buckingham, and approximately six miles from Winslow, Bletchley, Wing and Leighton Buzzard.
 It falls within the administrative district of Aylesbury Vale under the unitary Buckinghamshire County Council.
 There is little employment within the village but the towns mentioned above provide jobs and secondary schooling for many of our inhabitants.
 Drayton has a peaceful, rural atmosphere.

-There is one public house (The Three Horseshoes), an Anglican Church and Baptist Chapel, a village hall (Greenacre Hall), a Sports and Social Club, and a recreation field with playground and cricket pitch.
+There is one public house (The Three Horseshoes), an Anglican Church, a village hall (Greenacre Hall), a Sports and Social Club, and a recreation field with playground and cricket pitch.
 A MUGA (multi-use games area) is also available adjacent to the village hall as well as exercise equipment.
 There is a playground for younger children.

 Early years’ education is provided by the village Pre-School and Infant School.
 After their first three years at the village school, children move to the nearby villages of Swanbourne or Stewkley for Years 4-7 education.

 Today only two crops are grown in the village – wheat and rapeseed.
 Kingsland Farm, at the end of New Road, is one of the few remaining working farms.
 Cattle are no longer kept in the village, although Kingsacre Farm near Drayton Crossroads keeps several hundred sheep.
-Sheepdog trials are held there several times a year.
 Drayton Parslow is also home to an intensive pig unit, holding some 2,000 piglets providing meat to leading high street suppliers.
 Many families keep horses, and there are livery stables in the village.

 Every August the Village Produce Association organises a popular Village Show, complete with brass band, animal displays, stalls, competitions and family entertainment.